- Clients should arrive at the scheduled appointment time.

 - We do not directly bill the insurance company, so if you are entitled to coverage, you may seek reimbursement after the service.
 Use the registration number provided on your receipt.

 - We do not accept credit cards or debit interactions.
-Cash or cheque is fine.
-Proper receipt will be provided for payments.
+Cash, e-transfer, or cheque is fine.
+A proper receipt will be provided for payments.